nubenetes/awesome-kubernetes/docs/managed-kubernetes-in-public-cloud.md

 - [Simplifying Amazon EBS volume migration and modification on Kubernetes using the EBS CSI Driver](https://aws.amazon.com/de/blogs/storage/simplifying-amazon-ebs-volume-migration-and-modification-using-the-ebs-csi-driver/)
 - [Eliminate Kubernetes node scaling lag with pod priority and over-provisioning](https://aws.amazon.com/blogs/containers/eliminate-kubernetes-node-scaling-lag-with-pod-priority-and-over-provisioning/) In this post, you'll learn how to over-provision the cluster worker nodes using dummy pods for quicker scaling.
 The dummy pods contain a pause container that is scheduled by the scheduler according to pod specifications' placements and CPU/memory.
 - [==itnext.io: Efficient Kubernetes Cluster Deployment: Accelerating Setup with EKS Blueprints==](https://itnext.io/efficient-kubernetes-cluster-deployment-accelerating-setup-with-eks-blueprints-68324b582ec9)
+- [medium.com/@danielresponda: Testing Spot Reclamation Mechanisms with AWS Node Termination Handler and Kubernetes Autoscaler](https://medium.com/@danielresponda/testing-spot-reclamation-mechanisms-with-aws-node-termination-handler-and-kubernetes-autoscaler-43194d05dae0) What happens if a spot instance is reclaimed, but no more capacity is available in the cluster?
+In this article, you will learn how to use the AWS Node Termination Handler with Kubernetes Autoscaler to handle spot reclamations seamlessly

 ### EKS Upgrades